NetworkBlockDevice/nbd/doc/proto.md

   addition to `NBD_OPT_INFO` and `NBD_OPT_GO`.
 - For data safety, implementing `NBD_CMD_FLUSH` and the `NBD_CMD_FLAG_FUA` flag to `NBD_CMD_WRITE` is strongly recommended.
+  Clients that do not implement querying for block size constraints SHOULD abide by the rules laid out in the section "Block size constraints", above.

 ### Future considerations